blancopado/store/README.md

 	$http.get("./products.json")

+##Instructions:

+Make sure you have node and bower installed:

+node -v
+bower -v

+Make sure they both return a version number.
+Otherwise you will need to install them:

+brew install node
+npm install -g bower

-There isn't any back-end scaffolding, so after cloning the repo in your computer, you can run the App by opening the index.html file in a Firefox browser.
+There isn't any back-end scaffolding, so after cloning the repo in your computer, 'cd' in the app directory and run 'bower install' and 'npm install'.
+Then run the App by opening the index.html file in a Firefox browser.

 Thank you!